 Trustee Deeds.
 Some foreclosed properties then show up again as REO properties.
-The foreclosure rate in our local market area is trending downward, though very slowly, and the pace of home sales is increasing much more quickly, despite having slowed slightly in 2017.
+The foreclosure rate in our local market area is trending downward -- sharply in 2018 -- and the pace of home sales is increasing much more quickly, despite having slowed slightly in 2017.

-Harrisonburg-Rockingham MSA

-Unemployment Rate
+Harrisonburg-Rockingham MSA Unemployment Rate